Tax Credits: Current and future policy

-This section of the website gives information about some of HMRC’s current tax credits policies with links to further information.
+This section of the website gives information about some of HMRC’s current and future tax credits policies with links to further information.
 This material was written by the Low Incomes Tax Reform Group.

 - Lowering the second income threshold

 - Main taper rate increased from 39% to 41%

 - Abolition of the baby element

 - WTC for those aged 60 or over